Last Updated:

 • sleep disorders.

-Shingrix may be offered to individuals who previously had Zostavax (live zoster vaccine) and/or has a history of zoster episodes.
-Allow 12 months between Zostavax or after an episode of zoster has resolved before giving Shingrix.
+Shingrix may be offered to individuals who previously had Zostavax (live zoster vaccine) and/or have a history of zoster episodes.
+Allow 12 months after an episode of zoster has resolved before giving Shingrix.
 There are no safety concerns around giving it sooner but since the immune system will have been activated against the varicella-zoster virus by these events, there is likely to be little additional short-term benefit.
 This may be shortened to at least three months for those who are immunocompromised with the highest risk of zoster recurrence.
 Those with ophthalmic shingles should wait until 12 months of disease quiescence (has completely settled) before having a Shingrix dose.

 Storage and preparation